danielharrell/open-eyes-lect-2017-18/Open.md

 eyes, to a whole world outside us---as if our eyes were open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, alertness, awareness.
-And awareness may be not just one way of being, but our way of being: the one that underlies all the others;
+And awareness is arguably not just one way of being, but our way of being: the one that underlies all the others;
 the one that explains why we use "open" with such great scope, and as if it were already understood. <!--Note: perhaps add sentence about how open eyes are a symbol for awareness.-->

-It might also explain our reliance on negation---if being open in this sense meant being not ourselves, so far as we were aware of anything else.
+Awareness might also explain our reliance on negation---if being open in this sense meant being *not* ourselves, so far as we were aware of anything else.
 And how can we catch our open eyes in speech, save to say that they are not closed, in being open; and not what they see, in being eyes?
 Yet if